TylerJSimpson/data_engineering_zoomcamp/week_1/README.md

+*Windows 10 and MINGW64 Git Bash used*
 ## Dockerfile creation

 Creates an image for Docker.
-In this case this docker image is for python that utilizes a pipeline.py python pipeline script.
+In this case this docker image is for python that utilizes a pipeline.py pipeline script.
 [Dockerfile](https://github.com/TylerJSimpson/data_engineering_zoomcamp/blob/main/week_1/Dockerfile)

 ## Python Pipeline creation